-You can select the History Log in General Preferences.
+You can select the History Log in the General Preferences panel.

-In earlier versions of Photoshop, recording an audit trail either required a plug-in or had to be done manually.
-To store the audit trail in the file's metadata, the image creator could have typed the information in one of the fields in the File Info pane.
+In earlier versions of Photoshop, recording an audit trail required a plug-in or had to be done manually.
+To store the audit trail in the file's metadata, the image creator could have typed the information in one of the fields in the File Info panel.